 Picture Yourself at PAFA

-The Admissions and Financial Aid staff at PAFA are ready and available to assist you during all stages of the application and enrollment process.
+The Admissions and Financial Aid staff at PAFA help you during all stages of the application and enrollment process.